-In addition to the NHANES MEC survey weights, for Indicator B5, the data for women of child-bearing age (ages 16 to 49) were also weighted by the birth rate for women of the given age and race/ethnicity to estimate prenatal exposures.
-Thus the overall weight in each two year period is the product of the NHANES survey weight and the total number of births in the two calendar ii See Hornung RW, Reed LD.
-1990.
-Estimation of average concentration in the presence of nondetectable values.
-Applied Occupational and Environmental Hygiene 5:46-51.

-years for the given age and race/ethnicity, divided by twice the corresponding population of women at the midpoint of the two year period: iii
+In addition to the NHANES MEC survey weights, for Indicator B5, the data for women of childbearing age (ages 16 to 49) were also weighted by the birth rate for women of the given age and race/ethnicity to estimate prenatal exposures.
+Thus the overall weight in each two year period is the product of the NHANES survey weight and the total number of births in the two calendar years for the given age and race/ethnicity, divided by twice the corresponding population of women at the midpoint of the two year period:iii

-'''

 Adjusted Survey Weight = MEC survey weight × U.S. Births (NHANES cycle, age, race/ethnicity) / {Number of years in NHANES cycle × U.S. Women (NHANES cycle midpoint, age, race/ethnicity)}.

-'''